Cekavis/SIBR_StopThePop_OpenXR/README.md

 **Be sure to toggle the "Foveated Rendering" and "Optimal Projection" options manually in the GUI for a full experience.**

-You could use either Virtual Desktop, Meta Quest Link, or SteamVR to connect to your headset.
+You could use either Virtual Desktop, Meta Quest Link, or SteamVR to connect to your VR headset.
 Virtual Desktop yields the best performance.

 ## Notes

+The viewer on PC shows darker colors because of a reversed gamma correction.
+Colors in the headset is correct.
+To get correct colors on PC, change `GL_SRGB8_ALPHA8_EXT` to `GL_RGBA8` in `src\core\openxr\OpenXRHMD.cpp`.
+However, this produces brighter colors in the headset.

 The introduction of optimal projection broke tile-based culling.
 The `tile-based-culling` branch contains a solution to the issue but its performance is worse.
 So only hierarchical culling is used by default.